dinde451/jarr.d1/Jarulfs_Guide.md

 said about barrels below applies equally to pods and urns.

 Barrels can be of two different types, exploding and non exploding.
-For information about exploding barrels, see chapter 4.3.
+For information about exploding barrels, see CHAPTER_LINK_traps.
 Approximately 20% of all barrels are exploding ones.
 The information below will only apply to *non* exploding barrels.
 Exploding barrels will never have items in them.